yalidu/yalidu.github.io/_teaching/2022-spring-teaching-1.md

 6CCS3OME: Optimisation Methods

-An introduction to discrete and continuous optimisation methods, especially convex optimisation.
+An introduction to discrete and continuous optimisation methods.